stuartgl/FoundIt/README.md

 * Clone this/your forked repo and drop that JSON file on to the test machine just before going dark.
 * Search the findings locally without having to spin up your own docker datacenter to run a clone of the company findings wiki (or just ctrl+f the JSON file that I forced you to make)

-__NB: At present this repository is not shipping with template findings beyond those which demonstrate rudimentary functionaility.__
+__NB: At present this repository is not shipping with template findings beyond those which demonstrate rudimentary functionality.__

 You will need to fork to your own repo and parse your own findings into it.
 If you don't have a company findings DB then I feel your pain, get in touch and I can help.